gis-ops/tutorials/postgres/postgrest-postgis-elevation-api.md

 By specifying the request header `Prefer: params=single-object`, you let PostgREST know to interpret the entire POST body as the value of a single parameter.
 Quite handy for endpoints only expecting one single JSON object.

-The GeoJSON has a crs specified (EPSG:4326) which could basically be any projection of your choice which is listed in the table `spatial_ref_sys`.
+The input GeoJSON has a CRS specified (EPSG:4326) which could be any projection of your choice listed in the PostGIS CRS table `spatial_ref_sys`.
+The [official documentation](https://postgis.net/docs/ST_GeomFromGeoJSON.html) doesn't mention this, however if you have a quick glimpse at the [PostGIS sources](https://github.com/postgis/postgis/blob/master/liblwgeom/lwin_geojson.c#L432) you can see for yourself.
+Note, the GeoJSON CRS specification is not officially supported anymore in [newer GeoJSON versions](https://tools.ietf.org/html/rfc7946#section-4) due to interoperability issues.
+However it is still tolerated, but could potentially be deprecated in a future PostGIS release.
-PostGIS will read the crs key and know which projection it is in which makes an extra `ST_SetSRID()` call redundant.
-[The official documentation doesn't mention this](https://postgis.net/docs/ST_GeomFromGeoJSON.html), however if you have a quick glimpse at the [PostGIS sources](https://github.com/postgis/postgis/blob/master/liblwgeom/lwin_geojson.c#L432) you can see for yourself.
-We want to point out that the crs specification in the GeoJSON object is removed in [newer versions](https://tools.ietf.org/html/rfc7946#section-4) and eventually could also be deprecated in PostGIS.

 **The response will be a height value in meters.**